DreamLabUIC/GRANTA_Property_Mapping/README.md

 - Geometric Harmonics (GH)
 - Double Diffusion Maps (DDM)

 Although the original dataset cannot be shared, the trained models are available here to make predictions on similarly structured data.
+Refer to the implementation Jupyter notebook for details on the implementation.

 For more detailed methodology and background, please refer to the paper.